explainers-by-googlers/cross-origin-storage/README.md

 ### Security considerations

 Access is scoped to individual files, [each identified by their hash](#hashing).
-Developers can't arbitrarily access any random files or obtain the complete list of resources in COS, ensuring limited and precise access control.
+Developers cannot arbitrarily access any random files or obtain the complete list of resources in COS, ensuring limited and precise access control.
 Files are uniquely identified by their cryptographic hashes (for example, SHA-256), ensuring data integrity.
 Hashes prevent tampering with the file contents, that is, a site can be sure it gets the same contents from COS as if it had downloaded the file itself, as COS guarantees that each file's contents matches its hash.
 For enhanced protection, user agents can check file hashes against virus databases like [VirusTotal](https://www.virustotal.com/gui/home/search), and integrate with in-browser security features like [Safe Browsing](https://safebrowsing.google.com/) even before storing a file.

-User agents are envisioned to offer [settings UI for managing COS files](#handling-of-eviction), showing stored files and their associated origins.
+User agents are expected to provide [settings UI for managing COS files](#handling-of-eviction), showing stored files and their associated origins.
 Users can manually evict files or clear all COS data, maintaining control over their storage.

-We envision user agents to enrich settings UI based on the file hashes.
+User agents are expected to enrich settings UI based on the file hashes.
 For example, a user agent could know that a file identified by a given hash is a well-known AI model and optionally surface this information to the user in the settings UI.

 ### Privacy considerations

-As a general rule, we expect this API to only be available when third-party cookies are enabled.
+User agents are expected to make this API available only in contexts where third-party cookies are enabled.

 #### Cross-site probing

 If a file is only used on certain kinds of websites, an attacker can discover that the user visited those sites by checking for the file's presence.
 For example, if someone has a game engine stored in COS, they probably play games on the web, which an attacker might exploit, for example, for targeted advertising.
 The attacker site would need to probe hashes of resources it's interested in.
-The `origins` field mitigates this risk by allowing origins to restrict resource access to a specific set of trusted origins, ensuring the resource isn't globally "probeable".
+The `origins` field mitigates this risk by allowing origins to restrict resource access to a specific set of trusted origins, ensuring the resource is not globally "probeable".
 Sites are expected to use this field for proprietary resources or when global COS cache hits are not expected.

 Beyond the `origins` field, user agents apply [availability gating](#availability-gating) as a second line of defense: even for globally available resources, the user agent may decline to confirm a file's presence if the resource has not been encountered on a sufficient number of distinct origins.

-We expect user agents to implement safeguards against such attacks, for example, by limiting the number of probes, or by starting to lie if a known-evil site is probing.
-Each call to `requestFileHandles()` can be considered a probe, independent of the number of files requested, and user agents can limit the number of probes per site or even block probes from known-evil sites.
-Counting calls with multiple requested files as one single probe is fine, as the API doesn't reveal which file was (not) found, but just fails with a `NotFoundError` `DOMException`.
-Therefore, the attacker would still need to make multiple calls to probe for multiple files, which is more easily detectable and blockable by user agents.
+User agents are expected to implement safeguards against such attacks, for example, by limiting the number of probes, or by returning false negatives when a site known to be malicious is probing.
+Each call to `requestFileHandles()` can be considered a probe, independent of the number of files requested, and user agents can limit the number of probes per site or even block probes from sites known to be malicious.
+Counting calls with multiple requested files as one single probe is acceptable, as the API does not reveal which file was (not) found, but just fails with a `NotFoundError` `DOMException`.
+Therefore, the attacker would still need to make multiple calls to probe for multiple files, which is more easily detectable and more easily blocked by user agents.

 #### Availability gating